 Large placebo-controlled trials of TPS in Parkinson’s disease are underway, but as with all trials, it will be several years before they are completed.
 Then, however, there will certainly be another single-indication approval for the use of TPS in Parkinson’s disease.

 We have been treating Parkinson’s patients with varying degrees of severity and different main symptoms with transcranial pulse stimulation (TPS) for almost two years now.
-Almost all patients benefit from the therapy, as a recent study by the University of Vienna has shown (see: LINK) – both in terms of physical limitations and mental health: many patients report a reduction in anxiety and restlessness, improved sleep and a reduction in the inner restlessness that often accompanies Parkinson’s disease.
+Almost all patients benefit from the therapy, as a recent study by the University of Vienna has shown (see: show study (external site)) – both in terms of physical limitations and mental health: many patients report a reduction in anxiety and restlessness, improved sleep and a reduction in the inner restlessness that often accompanies Parkinson’s disease.